lhao03/lhao03.github.io/content/blog/life/money-molecules-third-year.md

 Changing majors isn't all rainbows and sunshine.
 Due to my advanced credit from IB, I could have finished my computer science degree in three years.
 Because I did co-op (and then dropped out from co-op), didn't plan my courses well, and switched my major, now I have to take five years.
 Right now, I think the extra year is worth it.

 # what's next
-Currently, I'm listening to a bunch of Dreamcatcher and [reading papers](@/blog/papers/_index.md) on operating systems, compilers, programming languages, computer science education, chemistry, and virology.
+Currently, I'm listening to a bunch of Dreamcatcher and [reading papers](@/blog/papers/_index.md) on operating systems, compilers, programming languages, computer science education, and chemistry.
 I'm finally becoming okay with the things I like and worrying less about doing what others are doing.
 I take courses that I want to and finally accepted that I want to learn about chemistry.

 <iframe allow="autoplay *; encrypted-media *; fullscreen *" frameborder="0" height="450" style="width:100%;max-width:660px;overflow:hidden;background:transparent;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.music.apple.com/ca/album/1st-album-dystopia-the-tree-of-language/1499456109?theme=dark"></iframe>